RoelKroes/TBTracker-ESP32/README.md

 # Installation
 Connect your LoRa and GPS modules to your ESP board and change the values in the settings.h file.See the comments in the settings.h file.
 Compile in the Arduino IDE and upload to your board.

+# APRS (AFSK)
+At this moment APRS with AFSK only works on the "original" ESP32 series and not on the ESP32-Sx and ESP32-Cx versions.
+We are working on this problem.

 # Versions

+V0.3.2
+- Radiolib backward version compatibility for Horus FSK4 in FSK4_MOD module.
+- Compatibility with SX1262
+- Free text with LoRa APRS
+- Added module to print version and settings info

 V0.3.0:
 This is a major release, so expects some bugs